kriskoribsky/system/macos/install.md

 3. [Set shouldDeleteSourceFiles to True](https://discussions.apple.com/thread/7618522?sortBy=rank)
 4. Set Screenshot tool's save location to the newly created `~/Pictures/Screenshots` folder

+## App Store

+### Install apps which are generally unavailable through homebrew

+Apple apps

+- Numbers
+- Pages
+- Keynote
+- iMovie
+- GarageBand

+Development

+- Xcode

+Other

+- Kindle

+> In the future, consider using `mas` to automatically install these apps from Brew Bundle.
+The support seems to be broken as of now.

 ## Development

 ### Sharing